 A pandemic is the worldwide spread of a contagious disease.

-The World Health Organization has confirmed coronavirus cases in 23 countries.
+As of March 3, 2020, The World Health Organization has confirmed coronavirus (COVID-19) cases in 49 countries, and 122 countries have not reported any cases.

-The U.S. Centers for Disease Control and Prevention reports there are 36 states with People Under Investigation for the virus.
+The U.S. Centers for Disease Control and Prevention reports 60 cases of COVID-19 in 12 states.

 It’s tempting to think, “SARS was nothing to us.
 Coronavirus isn’t a threat either.”